What is tokenization ?

 """

-Encodes the input text into tokens.
+Encodes input text into a list of integer tokens.

 Args: